What is Postpartum Depression?

 If you have experienced the above symptoms for more than two weeks, it’s important to call your doctor or make an appointment with a therapist for an evaluation.

-While the causes of postpartum depression aren’t well-understood, evidence strongly suggests that hormonal changes are the most likely culprit.
-Studies have found that having elevated corticotropin releasing hormone (CRH) levels during pregnancy increase the risk of postpartum depression.
+While the causes of perinatal (postpartum) depression aren’t well-understood, evidence strongly suggests that hormonal changes are the most likely culprit.
+Studies have found that having elevated corticotropin releasing hormone (CRH) levels during pregnancy increase the risk of perinatal depression.

 Genetics and major life events may also be contributing factors.
 Many new moms experience sleep deprivation and exhaustion after giving birth, and these factors may also contribute to postpartum depression.